 Any student who reports not feeling well will have a temperature taken using a forehead thermometer.
 If no fever is present the child will be monitored further.
 Please know that students often complain of a variety of ailments for a variety of reasons.
 We will acknowledge every complaint but will only report complaints that have a reasonable degree of evidence to warrant parent pick up.

-Example: A student complains of feeling hot after a vigorous dance workout.
+Example: A student complains of feeling hot after a movement exercise.
 Student will be invited to cool down and we will await further complaint and/or check in with student.
 If further complaint occurs we will test with thermometer.

 If a fever is present the student must be picked up immediately by a parent.
 If the parent is unreachable we will contact the emergency contact on the student’s file.
 Student will be removed from the group until pick up to reduce further exposure to others.